Quick Look

 Today, you will be working as civil engineering design teams to take on a design challenge to construct a model tower using only paper, tape, and scissors.
 Your team will be given a set amount of supplies and a time limit (constraints) to complete this design challenge: limited supplies — only paper, tape and scissors — in a limited amount of time (one class period).
 The tower must be as tall as you can make it.
 The tower also must be freestanding; it cannot be attached or secured to a table, the wall, the floor or any other piece of furniture.

 Your task mirrors the challenges that engineers are given in the real world—with objectives, requirements, and constraints such as budgets, material limitations, and deadlines.
-An engineering team that can design a structure to meet the objectives with the fewest materials (hence, less cost), is favored over other companies that cannot utilize the given materials as effectively.
+An engineering team that can design a structure to meet the objectives with the fewest materials (hence, less cost), is favored over other teams that cannot utilize the given materials as effectively.

 When you are brainstorming about your design approach in your teams, think about the real skyscrapers you have seen as inspiration, including the tallest buildings and towers you have ever seen.
 What are their shapes?
 What are their foundations like?